kalebp01/TrAIn/README.md

 To install the libraries, you can simply type the following into your Command Prompt / Terminal:

 pip install pillow, openai, flask

+**NOTE** The "static" folder should not be altered as Flask has a strict file structure!

+Your directory should flow as follows:
+ TrAIn>
+      static>
+            jpg
+            jpg
+            jpg
+            jpg
+            jpg
+      main.py
+      README.md